How to Partition C Drive without Formatting in Windows 11/10/8/7?

 2. Extend C drive without losing data

-In Situation 2, you need to extend partition C because the C: drive is running out of space, which may slow down your program's running speed.
-If there is a contiguous unallocated space behind the C drive, you can extend C drive with the unallocated space in Disk Management.
+In situation 2, the C: drive is running out of space, which may slow down program running speed, and you can extend it by adding contiguous unallocated space behind the C drive in Disk Management.

-If you do not have unallocated space here, you can resize the partition (D:, E: F:, etc) to get an unallocated space but the unallocated space won't be adjacent to C drive and you'll still be unable to extend C drive in Disk Management.
-In such a case, you can also use the software aforementioned, Qiling Disk Master Professional.
-It enables you to add non-contiguous unallocated space into the C drive and allocate free space from a partition with enough capacity to partition C.
+If you don't have unallocated space next to the C drive, you can resize other partitions to create unallocated space, but it won't be adjacent to C drive, making it impossible to extend C drive in Disk Management.
+Alternatively, you can use Qiling Disk Master Professional to add non-contiguous unallocated space to C drive and allocate free space from a partition with enough capacity.

 Now, let's see how it extends the C drive with non-adjacent unallocated space on the same hard drive.